YuusukeHashimoto/ITU-AI-ML-in-5G-Challenge_PS-031-NEC-Team-JOJO/README.md

 See the image below for an overview of the paths specified by the arguments.
 ![Test Image 2](image/step2.png)

-## (Step3) Extraction of information about the frames that make up a video
+## (Step3) Extraction of information about the frames that make up the original video data
 In this step, the video data is analyzed to obtain frame-by-frame information.

 We use [FFmpeg](https://ffmpeg.org/) in the program to extract information from the frames that make up a video.
-When this program is executed, the information of the processed video data is output in JSON format.
+When this program is executed, the information of the processed original video data is output in JSON format.
 The output file contains frame-by-frame information.
 In the following steps, we will use the information about frame size from this information.

 Example of run:
 ```